 - Proposals for conferences should be more elaborate than proposals for planning meetings or workshops.

-- Workshops should typically last three or four days and provide an opportunity for participants to discuss and analyze new approaches and/or new sources in a seminar-like setting.
+- Workshops should typically last three or four days for discussion and analysis of new approaches and/or new sources in a seminar-like setting.

 - Planning meetings should typically last one day.

-- The Chiang Ching-kuo Foundation has its own conference grant program for which it holds annual competitions.
-The ACLS/CCK program requires a cross-cultural or comparative perspective; the CCK conference grant program does not.
+- The Chiang Ching-kuo Foundation has its own annual competitions for conference grants.
+The foundation’s grants do not require cross-cultural or comparative perspectives as does the ACLS/CCK program in Comparative Perspectives on Chinese Culture and Society.
 Applicants may submit applications to either the ACLS/CCK Comparative Perspectives on Chinese Culture and Society program or the Foundation’s conference grant program, but not to both.
 Further information on the Foundation’s program may be found here.

 All proposals must include:

-- Application essay (no more than 5 double-spaced pages in Times New Roman 11-point font): A narrative description of the project and its purposes.
+- An application essay (no more than 5 double-spaced pages in Times New Roman 11-point font) with a narrative description of the project and its objectives.

 - A budget for the proposed event, including a statement of any other funds available.